hashicorp/consul/website/source/docs/guides/autopilot.html.md

 UpgradeVersionTag = ""
 ```

-Now we have disabled dead server cleanup and set the server stabalization time to 5 seconds.
+Now we have disabled dead server cleanup and set the server stabilization time to 5 seconds.
 When a new server is added to our cluster, it will only need to be healthy and stable for
 5 seconds.